 For information about tracks, evaluation, and metrics, see 3DPW Challenge.

-Paper submission is not mandatory (but encouraged) to participate in the challenge.
+Paper submission is not mandatory (but encouraged) for participation in the challenge.

 The three top performing methods (2 top performing methods in joint position accuracy, and top performing method on part orientation accuracy) will be invited to give a talk at the workshop.